 The laws also allow for application for expungement of a deceased person’s conviction by a personal representative, their spouse at the time of death, parent, adult child, adult sibling or a person who was in a close personal relationship immediately before death.

-In April, QNews Magazine shared the story of Alf Stanton, also known as local drag queen Freda Mae West, who sadly passed away in 2010 leaving no one eligible to apply for expungement for his convictions on his behalf.
+In April, QNews Magazine shared the story of Alf Stanton, also known as local drag queen Freda Mae West, who sadly passed away in 2010 leaving no one eligible to apply for Gay Conviction Expungement for his convictions on his behalf.

 Another Queensland man affected, Alan Raabe (pictured, centre), was charged with aggravated sexual assault after he brushed the groin of an undercover police officer who had lured him into a sting at a Cairns beat in 1988.

-“As far as I am aware I’m the only person affected by these laws who has been prepared to speak publicly about this,” he told a government committee last year.
+“As far as I am aware I’m the only person affected by these laws who have been prepared to speak publicly about this,” he told a government committee last year.

 “To have them expunged will go a huge way towards to dealing with this.”